 RVCOG provides community outreach and education about the ADRC.
 The agency has developed a Referral Guide, ADRC business cards and Resource Folders which are used as outreach and education materials.
-This includes ADRC information.
+This includes ADRC information, and materials in Spanish.
 The agency regularly distributes these materials at local events where older adults and people with disabilities congregate and at public meetings.
-Promotion of the ADRC services is also provided to community organizations that intersect with the populations to whom ADRC provides services for ongoing education.
+Promotion of the ADRC services is also provided to community organizations that intersect with priority populations, including older adults in rural areas, LGBTQIA2S+ older adults, non-native English speakers, Tribal elders and older adults living with HIV/AIDS, to whom ADRC provides services for ongoing education.
+RVCOG strives to expand partnerships with organizations servicing these priority populations and expects the newly created bilingual Community Outreach Coordinator position to aid in this goal.
+RVCOG AAA staff will continue to make presentations to community organizations, including community health workers and Veteran Services providers, and tabling events to develop further partnerships to provide resources to priority populations.